-Washington is one of 16 states considered at risk for damaging earthquakes.
-When a major tremor does strike, you will want to be prepared and know what to do during and after.
+Earthquakes strike suddenly and without warning.
+When they occur, they cause the ground to undulate and shake, sometime violently.
+Washington is second out of 16 states facing the highest risk for damaging earthquakes.
+When a major earthquake does strike, you'll want to be prepared and know what to do during and after the shaking stops.

 Illustrated Guides for Earthquakes

-- Create a disaster plan including communication strategies with family and neighbors.
+- Create an emergency plan including communication and reunification strategies with family and neighbors.

 Practice "Drop, Cover and Hold On"

 Practice every year with the Great ShakeOut Drill on the third Thursday in October.
-Join millions of people worldwide who physically practice Drop, Cover and Hold On in an earthquake drill.
+Use the opportunity to learn and practice what to do before, during, and after an earthquake.
+Join millions of people worldwide who practice Drop, Cover and Hold On in an earthquake drill.
 Research shows that repeated practice cuts response time in an emergency and increases your chance for survival.